jdcloudcom/en/documentation/Elastic-Compute/Function-Service/Getting-Started/helloworld.md

 # Hello World Example
-This chapter shows the Hello World example and describes the steps to quickly write the Hello World example using a function service.
+This chapter shows the Hello World example and describes the steps to quickly write the Hello World example using function service.

 Preparatory Work: Before starting the example operation, apply for enabling the function service.